yvesrychener/covariance_DRO/README.md

 # covariance_DRO
 Covariance estimation using DRO

-To see the usage of the package, look at `python/Sample.ipynb` or `matlab/Sample.m`
+To see the usage of the estimators, look at `python/Sample.ipynb` or `matlab/Sample.m`.
+The experiments are implemented in Python and can be found in the `python` folder.